He Chong (Jin dynasty): Character

 He Chong was a subject of both praise and criticism during his time.
 Although Chong was a prominent minister, he had no actual power to carry out reforms and sort out the government.
 However, he was dedicated to his work and refused to practice nepotism.
 He often chose capable officials over him and his family members to carry out offices, such as in the case of Huan Wen.
 On the other hand, some also accused him of surrounding himself with mediocre and untrustworthy people.

 He Chong was an ardent Buddhist and loved giving a large portion of his wealth to monks and temples.
 On the contrary, he also refused to give his wealth to his family members and friends who struggled financially.
 He Chong's attitude attracted criticism and mockery from his Confucianist peers.
 Ruan Yu (阮裕) once taunted He Chong by telling him, "Your ambition is greater than the universe.
 Your bravery surpasses all time."
 When He Chong asked what he meant, Ruan Yu said, "I painted a county of thousand households, which I did not even get yet.
 You want to attain Buddhahood.
 Is this not much more enormous?"
 While He Chong and his brother, He Zhun (何準), were obsessed with Buddhism, another pair of brothers, Xi Yin and Xi Tan were adamant followers of the Way of the Celestial Masters.
-Xie Wan once mocked them by saying, "The two Xis flattered Dao.
+Xie Wan (brother of Xie An) once mocked them by saying, "The two Xis flatter Dao.
 The two Hes flatter Buddhism."